top of page

 Instructors: the production designer, the art director

-Coursework includes: ethics of documentary, basic camera operation, basic boom operation, documentary structure and organization, still photgraphy
+Coursework includes ethics of documentary, basic camera operation, basic boom operation, documentary structure and organization, and still photography.

 Instructor: the documentary director